aquasecurity/kube-hunter/README.md

 ### Authentication
 In order to mimic an attacker in it's early stages, kube-hunter requires no authentication for the hunt.

-* You can provide kube-hunter with a service account token to use when hunting by passing the JWT Bearer token of the service-account secret with the `--service-account-token` flag.
+* **Impersonate** - You can provide kube-hunter with a specific service account token to use when hunting by manually passing the JWT Bearer token of the service-account secret with the `--service-account-token` flag.

    Example:
    ```bash